awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-verify-output.md

    // Visualize example output from the Kinesis Analytics hotspot detection algorithm.
    // This script assumes that the output stream has a single shard.

-   // Modify this section to reflect your AWS configuration var awsRegion = "",        // The AWS region where your Kinesis Analytics application is configured.
+   // Modify this section to reflect your AWS configuration. var awsRegion = "",        // The AWS Region where your Kinesis Analytics application is configured.
-       accessKeyId = "",      // Your AWS Access Key ID
+       accessKeyId = "",      // Your AWS Access Key ID.
-       secretAccessKey = "",  // Your AWS Secret Access Key
+       secretAccessKey = "",  // Your AWS Secret Access Key.
-       hotspotsStream = "";   // The name of the Kinesis Stream where the output from the HOTSPOTS function is being written
+       hotspotsStream = "";   // The name of the Kinesis Stream where the output from the HOTSPOTS function is being written.

    // The variables in this section should reflect way input data was generated and the parameters that the HOTSPOTS
    // function was called with.
-   var windowSize = 1000, // The window size used for hotspot detection
+   var windowSize = 1000, // The window size used for hotspot detection.
-       minimumHeat = 20,  // A filter applied to returned hotspots before visualization xRange = [0, 10],  // The range of values to display on the x-axis yRange = [0, 10];  // The range of values to display on the y-axis
+       minimumHeat = 20,  // A filter applied to returned hotspots before visualization. xRange = [0, 10],  // The range of values to display on the x-axis. yRange = [0, 10];  // The range of values to display on the y-axis.

    ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
    // D3 setup